johnbillion/user-switching/CONTRIBUTING.md

 	composer test

-To run just the unit tests:
+To run just the integration tests:

-	composer test:ut
+	composer test:integration

-To run just the code sniffs:
+To run just the coding standards checks:

-	composer test:cs
+	composer test:phpcs

 To run just the static analysis:

 	composer test:phpstan

-To run just the functional tests:
+To run just the acceptance tests:

-	composer test:ft
+	composer test:acceptance

 ## Releasing a New Version